Happy in a swarm

 Interior fittings and accessories

 Commercially available plastic and wooden sticks with a uniform diameter often cause ball ulcers in the animals.
 Replace these with natural wooden poles of different thicknesses.
-These poles are springy and also allow the birds to exercise their feet due to the different diameters.
+These poles are springy and also allow the birds to put even weight on their feet due to the different diameters.
 Branches from non-toxic, unsprayed trees such as maple, elder, poplar, willow or fruit trees are suitable.
 Attach some branches to one side only - like the branches of a tree.
 When attaching the branches, make sure that the birds have enough air space to fly.
-Suspended cuttlebones or limestones provide calcium and whetstones are for the beak.
+Suspended cuttlefish shells or limestone serve as a source of calcium.
+Perches covered with sandpaper or coverings on the floor are cruel to animals.
+They act like sandpaper and cause skin injuries.
+Germs can penetrate through the small, painful cracks in the skin and cause infections.

-Interior fittings and accessories for entertainment
+Interior fittings and accessories for employment

 - Most budgies love to bathe.
 A bathing house is therefore a must in the aviary.
 Many birds also like to be carefully sprayed with water from a spray bottle or occasionally bathe in a bowl of sand.
 However, the sand bath should not be placed unprotected on the floor.
 Place it in such a way that birds sitting above it cannot soil it.

 - In general, you should not overload the aviary with plastic toys.
 Natural materials such as willow wreaths, swings, rings, twigs and branches, which are regularly replaced, create variety and the birds are happy to accept them as toys.
-Empty toilet or kitchen paper rolls are great for carrying around, rolling around and destroying.
+Empty toilet or kitchen paper rolls are great for carrying around, rolling around and destroying

-- You can also give your birds the opportunity to work for their food - for example, by providing them with a small pot of home-grown seedlings or hanging up mesh balls with food.
+- You can also give your birds the opportunity to earn their food - for example, by providing them with a small pot of home-grown seedlings or hanging up mesh balls with food.
 You can also fill a small bowl with clean gravel and scatter the seed food over it.
 The birds will have to pick it out and will be busy for a while.

-Dummy birds and mirrors
+Bird dummies and mirrors

 Free flight